-In May, 1853, my wife and I moved to the Wakarusa Mission, Kans., occupied by the Shawnee tribe.
+In May, 1853, my wife and I moved to the Wakarusa Mission, Kans., which was occupied by the Shawnee tribe.
 It was all Indian there.
-There was not much English spoken outside the missionschool.
-My wife taught the pappooses that summer, while I with six yoke of oxen in a string, fastened to a twenty-inch plow, turned ninety acres of land, closing the job the last of Some days I broke four acres of sod.
-Then with my father I doctored the Indians all fall.
-The erysipelas, fever, flux, pneumonia, and cholera prevailed among the Indians.
-The Indian's treatment for cholera was not much more ridiculous than are some of the treatments of some of the so-called scientific doctors of medicine.
-They dug two holes in the ground, about twenty inches apart.
-The patient lay stretched over the two,-vomit in one hole and purge in the other, and die stretched over the two, thus prepared, with a blanket thrown over him.
-Here I witnessed cramps which go with cholera dislocate hips and turn legs out from the body.
-I sometimes had to force the hips back to get the corpse in the coffin.
-As curatives they gave teas made of black-root, ladies' thumb, sagatee, muckquaw, chenee olachee.
-Thus they doctored and died, and went to Illinoywa Tapamalagua, "the house of God."
+English was not spoken much outside the mission school.
+My wife taught the pappooses that summer, while I with six yoke of oxen in a string, fastened to a twentyinch plow, turned ninety acres of land, closing the job the last of July.
+Some days I broke four acres of sod.
+Then during the fall with my father I doctored the Indians.
+Erysipelas, fever, flux, pneumonia, and cholera prevailed among them.
+The Indians' treatment for cholera was not much more ridiculous than are some of the treatments used by some of the so-called scientific doctors of medicine.
+The Indians dug two holes in the ground, about twenty inches apart.
+The patient lay stretched over the two, - vomiting in one hole and purging in the other, and died stretched out in this manner with a blanket thrown over him.
+Here I witnessed the cramps which go with cholera and which dislocate hips and turn legs out from the body.
+I sometimes had to force the hips back to get the corpse into the coffin.
+As curatives they gave teas made of black-root, ladies' thumb, sagatee, muck-quaw, chenee olachee.
+Thus they doctored and died, and went to Illinoywa, Tapamalaqua, "the house of God."

-I soon learned to speak their tongue, and gave them such drugs as white men used, cured most of the cases I met, and was well received by the

-Shawnees.
-I was at the Shawnee mission of the M. E. Church, located forty miles west of Kansas City on the Wakarusa, now east of Lawrence.
-Kansas, about six miles.
-A treaty was made in 1854 with the Shawnees and other tribes of Indians, in which treaty the Government purchased much of the Indian lands which were declared open to white settlement.
-In 1855 the country was alive with home hunters, though squatters came into the territory in 1854.
+I soon learned to speak their tongue, and gave them such drugs as white men used, cured most of the cases that I met, and was well received by the Shaw-flees.
+I was at the Shawnee mission of the M. E. Church, located forty miles west of Kansas City on the Wakarusa, east of Lawrence, Kansas, about six miles.
+A treaty was made in 1854 with the Shawnees and other tribes of Indians, in which the Government purchased much of the Indian lands which were then declared open to white settlement.
+In 1855 the country was alive with home hunters. though some squatters came into the territory in 1854.
 After the treaty was made, people began to settle up the country.
-Then my wife, who had shared my misfortunes, trials, and sorrows, and had lived with me until September 29th, 1859, at which time the thread of life was cut, and she soared to that world of love and glory for which she had lived all her life, left me to care for her three children.
-Two of them have since gone to join The eldest, Rusha H., at the age of eighteen years, was married to John W. Cowgill, of Ottawa, Kansas, and at the present time is living on a farm near that place.
-Since our friends by legions become celestial beings, and to be with them any more in this life is hopeless, we are left to make the best of the few years left to us in this world, and seek the company of the terrestrial beings.
-Some are angels of mercy, love, wisdom, and kindness, and say, Come unto me and I will help you bear the burden of life, which has been proven to me to be true in one Mary E. Turner, who on November 20th, 1860, became Mrs. Mary E. Still.
-She is the mother of four children living,-three boys and one girl.
-All are leaders in the division of the greatest war ever known on earth-the war for truth under the banner of Osteopathy.
+Then my wife, who had shared my misfortunes, trials, and sorrows, and had lived with me until September 29th, 1859, (at which time the thread of life was cut, and she soared to that world of love and glory for which she had lived all her life), left me to care for her three children.
+Two of them have since gone to join her.
+The eldest, Rusha H., at the age of eighteen, married John W. Cowgill, of Ottawa, Kansas, and at the present time is living on a farm near that place.
+Since our friends by legions have become celestial beings, to be with them any more in this life is hopeless, we are to make the best of the few years left us in this world, and seek the company of the terrestrial beings.
+Some are angels of mercy, love, wisdom and kindness, and say, "Come unto me and I will help you bear the burden of life," which has been proven to be true by one Mary E. Turner, who on November 20th, 1860, became Mrs. Mary E. Still.
+She is now the mother of four children living, three boys and one girl.
+All are leaders in this division of one of the greatest wars ever known on earth-the war for truth under the banner of Osteopathy.

-But to return to my narrative, and in order to do so it will be necessary to briefly recount some of the history of the period.
+But to return to my narrative, and in order to do so it will be necessary to briefly recount some of the history of that period.